BONUS EPISODE: Elon Musk at Code Conference 2021

 But it's very well suited to

-low to medium density regions of the earth, places where it is too expensive to trench fiber or put
+low to medium density regions of the Earth, places where it is too expensive to trench fiber or put

-cells you know 5G cellular based stations.
+5G cellular based stations.

-It's very well suited, a space-based system for serving like the least served, maybe 5% or something like that.
+Either the internet's too slow or too expensive or they just don't have it at all.
+It's very well suited, a space-based system for serving the least served, maybe 5% or something like that.

 How big a part of your space business is it from your perspective?
+I mean, I think it's quite significant in that the

 launch side of things, just launching other people's satellites and serving the space station probably tops out around $3 or $4 billion a year of revenue.